nariaki3551/flopt/docs/case_studies/number_partitioning.rst

 -------------------------------------------------------

-By using flopt.convert methods, we can obtain the data for another formulation of the number partitioning.
+By using flopt.convert methods, we can obtain the structure data for another formulation of the number partitioning.

 QP